Herbert Stewart: Egypt and Mahdist War

-Stewart then joined the expedition for the relief of Khartoum, with news having been received from General Gordon that led to Lord Wolseley's decision to send a column across the desert of Metemmaand, with Stewart being entrusted with the command of a cavalry brigade, again with the brevet rank of brigadier-general.
-On 16 January 1885, he found the enemy in force near the wells of Abu Klea, and brilliantly repulsed their fierce charge on the following morning, despite his horse being shot from under him.
+Stewart then joined the expedition for the relief of Khartoum, with news having been received from General Charles Gordon that led to Lord Wolseley's decision to send a column across the desert of Metemmaand.
+Stewart was entrusted with the command of a cavalry brigade, again with the brevet rank of brigadier-general.
+On 16 January 1885, he found the Mahdi enemy in force near the wells of Abu Klea, and repulsed their fierce charge on the following morning, despite his horse being shot from under him.
 Leaving the wounded under guard, the column moved forward on 18 January through bushy country towards Metemma, 23 miles distant.
 Meanwhile, the enemy continued their attacks, and on the morning of 19 January, Stewart was wounded when he was shot in the abdomen during the Battle of Abu Kru and had to hand over command to Sir Charles Wilson, the intelligence officer.
 He was tended to in the aftermath of his wounding by his aide-de-camp, Frank Rhodes, and St Leger Herbert, with the latter being killed at his side.